ncchung/jackstraw/README.md

 # jackstraw: Statistical Inference for Unsupervised Learning

 This **R** package performs association tests between the observed data and their systematic patterns of variation.
-Systematic variation can be modeled by latent variables, that are likely arising from biological processes, experimental conditions, and environmental factors.
-We are often interested in estimating these patterns using principal component analysis (PCA), factor analysis (FA), K-means clustering, partition around medoids (PAM), and related methods.
-The jackstraw methods learn over-fitting characteristics inherent in unsupervised learning, where the observed data are used to estimate the systematic patterns and to be tested again.
+Systematic variation can be modeled by latent variables, that can arise from biological processes, experimental conditions, environmental factors, and others.
+We often estimate these patterns using principal component analysis (PCA), factor analysis (FA), logistic factor analysis (LFA), K-means clustering, partition around medoids (PAM), and related methods.
+The jackstraw methods learn over-fitting characteristics inherent in unsupervised learning, where the observed data are used to estimate the systematic patterns and to be tested again (see [circular analysis](https://en.wikipedia.org/wiki/Circular_analysis)).

 Using a variety of unsupervised learning techniques, the jackstraw provides a resampling strategy and testing scheme to estimate statistical significance of association between the observed data and their systematic patterns of variation.
-For example, the cell cycle in microarray data may be estimated by principal components (PCs); then, we can use the jackstraw for PCA to identify genes that are significantly associated with these PCs.
-On the other hand, cell identities in single cell RNA-seq data are identified by K-means clustering; then, the jackstraw for clustering can evaluate reliability of computationally determined cell identities.
+For example, the cell cycle in microarray data may be estimated by principal components (PCs).
+Then, we can use the jackstraw for PCA to identify genes that are significantly associated with these PCs.
+On the other hand, cell identities in single cell RNA-seq (scRNA-seq) data are often determined by K-means clustering or other unsupervised clustering algorithms.
+Then, the jackstraw for clustering can identify single cells that are significant members of a given cluster.

+## Use cases

-The jackstraw tests enable us to identify the variables (or observations) that are driving systematic variation, in an unsupervised manner.
-Using `jackstraw_pca`, we can find statistically significant variables with regard to the top r principal components.
-The package also supports augmented implicitly restarted Lanczos bidiagonalization algorithm (IRLBA) and randomized Singular Value Decomposition (RSVD) by `jackstraw_irlba` and `jackstraw_rpca`.
+Using `jackstraw_pca`, we can find statistically significant variables with regard to the top `r` principal components (PCs).
+Alternatively, we could test association with respect to a subset of `r` PCs, which are called PCs of interest `r1`.
+The package also supports truncated PCA, using augmented implicitly restarted Lanczos bidiagonalization algorithm (IRLBA; `jackstraw_irlba`) or randomized Singular Value Decomposition (RSVD; `jackstraw_rpca`).

+[Logistic factor analysis (LFA)](https://academic.oup.com/bioinformatics/article/32/5/713/1744055) and [ALStructure](https://academic.oup.com/genetics/article/212/4/1009/5931257?login=false) estimate population structure from genetic data ([single-nucleotide polymorphisms](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism); SNPs). `jackstraw_lfa` and `jackstraw_alstructure` provides corresponding association tests between SNPs and population structure, as estimated by the aforementioned methods.
 Generally, one could directly specify an estimation method for latent variables in `jackstraw_subspace`.
-Similarly, [logistic factor analysis (LFA)](https://academic.oup.com/bioinformatics/article/32/5/713/1744055) and [ALStructure](https://academic.oup.com/genetics/article/212/4/1009/5931257?login=false) estimate population structure from genetic data (single-nucleotide polymorphisms; SNPs); `jackstraw_lfa` and `jackstraw_alstructure` provides corresponding association tests between SNPs and population structure.

-Instead of continuous latent variables, one may be interested in estimating discrete clusters from a high dimensional data. `jackstraw_kmeans` can identify the data points that are statistically significant members of clusters, by testing association between data and cluster centers.
+Instead of continuous latent variables that are estimated by PCA, LFA, or others, one may be interested in estimating discrete clusters from a high dimensional data.
+For K-means clustering, `jackstraw_kmeans` evaluates whether data points are significant members of a given cluster, by testing association between observed data and cluster centers.
 This can help select data points that are reliable members of clusters and further improve the cluster membership.

-Related algorithms, such as [Partitioning Around Medoids (PAM) or k-medoids](https://en.wikipedia.org/wiki/K-medoids) and [Mini Batch K-means](https://dl.acm.org/doi/10.1145/1772690.1772862) algorithms, are explicitly supported by `jackstraw_pam` and `jackstraw_MiniBatchKmeans`.
-Generally, `jackstraw_cluster` can be adapted for other clustering algorithms.
+Related algorithms, such as [Partitioning Around Medoids (PAM) or k-medoids](https://en.wikipedia.org/wiki/K-medoids) and [Mini Batch K-means](https://dl.acm.org/doi/10.1145/1772690.1772862) algorithms, are supported by `jackstraw_pam` and `jackstraw_MiniBatchKmeans`, respectively.
+Generally, `jackstraw_cluster` can be used for other clustering algorithms.

-There are few additional functions to support statistical inference for unsupervised learning, such as finding a number of PCs or clusters and estimating posterior inclusion probabilities (PIPs) from the jackstraw p-values.
+There are few additional functions to support statistical inference for unsupervised learning, such as finding a number of PCs or clusters.
+Based on p-values, we could estimate posterior inclusion probabilities (PIPs) using `pip`.

 # References